 Health and Environment Alliance (HEAL)

 HEAL is a European non-profit organization that addresses how the environment affects health in the European Union.
-HEAL consists of over 70 organizations.
 It helps shape laws on chemicals, air quality, climate change, and energy with the goal of reducing disease.

 Health Care Without Harm